AikoRamalho/order-displayer-api/README.md

 ### Prerequisites

-You should run this Api in ruby 2.5.0 version, and rails 5.1.5.
+You should run this API in ruby 2.5.0 version, and rails on 5.1.5.
-To see your your ruby/rails version, run:
+To see your ruby/rails version, run:

 ```
 rails -v